-Penn National also planted its flag in Pennsylvania.
+Penn National also planted its flag in the race for sports betting in Pennsylvania.
 Just a few days after The Pennsylvania Gaming Control Board (PGCB) released the final sports betting regulations, Penn National got it line.

 Its subsidiary Mountainview Thoroughbred Racing, operators of Hollywood Casino at Penn National Race Course, were the first applicants for a sports betting license in Pennsylvania.